hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/frictionless-airdrops-system-contracts.md

 - Verify that the `claimAirdrops` function fails when the nft does not exist.
 - Verify that the `claimAirdrops` function fails when the nft serial number does not exist.
 - Verify that the `rejectTokens` function fails when the sender does not have any associated tokens.
-- Verify that the `rejectTokens` function fails when the sender does not have a pending airdrop.
 - Verify that the `rejectTokens` function fails when the provided fungible token is invalid.
 - Verify that the `rejectTokens` function fails when the provided nft is invalid.
+- Verify that the `rejectTokens` function fails when 11 or more tokens are provided.
 - Verify that the `cancelAirdropFT` function fails when the sender does not have any pending airdrops.
-- Verify that the `cancelAirdropFT` function fails when the sender does not have a valid account.
+- Verify that the `cancelAirdropFT` function fails when the receiver does not have a valid account.
 - Verify that the `cancelAirdropNFT` function fails when the sender does not have any pending airdrops.
-- Verify that the `cancelAirdropNFT` function fails when the sender does not have a valid account.
+- Verify that the `cancelAirdropNFT` function fails when the receiver does not have a valid account.
 - Verify that the `claimAirdropFT` function fails when the sender does not have any pending airdrops.
 - Verify that the `claimAirdropFT` function fails when the sender does not have a valid account.
 - Verify that the `claimAirdropNFT` function fails when the sender does not have any pending airdrops.
 - Verify that the `claimAirdropNFT` function fails when the sender does not have a valid account.
 - Verify that the `rejectTokenFT` function fails when the sender does not have any tokens.
-- Verify that the `rejectTokenFT` function fails when the sender does not have a valid account.
 - Verify that the `rejectTokensNFT` function fails when the sender does not have any tokens.
 - Verify that the `rejectTokensNFT` function fails when 11 or more serials are provided.